NathanStudanski/python-tennis-simulator/README.md

 Stats
 ----------------------------
-To run the simulator you will need to introduce manually some stats for each player (all of them as a percentage):
+To run the simulator you will need to introduce manually some stats for each player (all of them in this format, ex: 0.55, 0.84,...)

 1. 1st Serve
 2. 1st Serve Points Won